Family Reunification Parole Processes

 |

-If you are eligible to submit Form I-134A to initiate the FRP process on behalf of a beneficiary, you may receive a written invitation by email or mail, which includes a 12-month deadline for applying.
+If you are eligible to submit Form I-134A to initiate the FRP process on behalf of a beneficiary, you will receive a written invitation by email or mail, which includes a 12-month deadline for applying.
 The Department of State’s National Visa Center (NVC) will email the invitation to petitioners if there is an email address of record associated with the approved Form I-130.
 If there is no email address of record, the NVC will mail the invitation to the petitioner’s mailing address of record.
-You must receive an invitation notifying you of your eligibility prior to submitting Form I-134A.
+You must receive an invitation notifying you of your eligibility before you submit Form I-134A.

-Submitting Form I-134A without an invitation will result in non-confirmation of your submission and the FRP process will not move forward for the beneficiary listed in the Form I-134A.
+If you submit Form I-134A without an invitation, we will not confirm your submission, and the FRP process will not move forward for the beneficiary listed in Form I-134A.

-Use the below tool to confirm whether you have been issued an invitation.
+Use the Invitation Search tool to confirm whether you have been issued an invitation:

 If the above tool indicates that you have been issued an invitation, but you haven’t received it, contact the NVC through their Public Inquiry Form.
 Please check your spam and junk email folders before contacting the NVC.